THE SECOND ROWOne row back · Full view

 How to read a poll

 Margin of error is per-candidate, the sample matters more than the size, and 'likely voters' is a model, not a fact.
-Three checks before a poll moves you an inch.

 Spotting a frame